Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 ## 2.4.2 Components of a distributed system
 1. Applications
-2. Middleware layers: this is what actually enables distributed computing.
-4. OS and Hardware
+2. Middleware layers: support for heterogeneous resource sharing,communication and programming environments.
+4. OS: Execution platform including network connectivity services.
+5. Hardware: Network hardware.
 They confirm to a standard at all levels hiding the heterogeneity of the underlying systems and giving coherent and uniform environment.

 ## 2.4.3 Architectural styles of distributed computing